 - Improved empathy and cultural awareness

-Camp Summergold is excited to be members of and collaborating with the Soroptimists International of Lincoln.
-Our mission and goals match perfectly as we help girls with experiences, and resources to take on the task of changing the world.
-At camp, we will be using the Soroptimists International of the Americas Dream It, Be It program.
+Camp Summergold is excited to collaborate with the Soroptimists International and their Lincoln club to add the Dream It Be It curriculum to our 2018 programming. .
 To learn more about this program go to: Dream It, Be It - Career Support for Girls

 Camp Summergold was accredited by the American Camp Association (ACA) in 2015.
 To maintain accreditation, Camp Summergold annually reaffirms its continued compliance with ACA standards, codes of ethics, and state and federal laws.

 Fun And Safety — ACA Camps Set the Standard